 What is psychosis?

 Psychosis is a symptom characterized as a disruption to an individual’s thoughts and perceptions, making it difficult for them to perceive what is real and what is not.
-While there is not a specific cause of psychosis, it is thought to be a symptom of a mental illness, such as schizophrenia or bipolar disorder.
-Psychosis has also been attributed sleep deprivation, some general medical conditions, certain prescription medications, and the abuse of alcohol or other drugs.
+While there is not a specific cause of psychosis, it is thought to be a symptom of mental illness, such as schizophrenia or bipolar disorder.
+Psychosis has also been attributed to sleep deprivation, some general medical conditions, certain prescription medications, and the abuse of alcohol or other drugs.

 National Institutes of Health estimates that approximately 3% of Americans (3 out of 100 people) will experience psychosis at some time in their lives.
-Because there is not one specific cause for psychosis, it is important to receive a through and accurate diagnosis from a qualified healthcare professional.
+Because there is not one specific cause for psychosis, it is important to receive a thorough and accurate diagnosis from a qualified healthcare professional.
 Psychosis may be a symptom of a mental illness such as schizophrenia or bipolar disorder.
 Typically, psychosis is diagnosed by excluding all other causes.

 How is psychosis treated?

-Studies have shown that people who experience a psychosis typically have symptoms for more than a year before receiving treatment.
+Studies have shown that people who experience psychosis typically have symptoms for more than a year before receiving treatment.
 To reduce the duration of untreated psychosis, it is important to receive effective treatment as early as possible.
 Medication stabilization is the first key in treating psychosis.
 Additionally, reality testing therapies are important in assisting individuals as they become medically stabilized.
 From there, treatment focuses on accepting the disorder, maintaining compliance with medications that relieve symptoms, and re-engaging in social and occupational activities.

 We treat primary mental health disorders and create clinical interventions to combat psychosis using the most advanced and effective methods available.
 We partner with our clients and their families to keep their needs and goals priorities in recovery plans.